108 Youths Speaking for Justice

 The “108 Youths Speaking for Justice” campaign started from the idea that Youth Scholars first need to realize and recognize the situation of Youths in prison in their own country before we can tackle the problem globally.
 Take a moment and think about what your peers in prison are going through, especially in terms of access to counsel and the risk of investigative torture.
 Currently our Youth Scholars are doing research on the Juvenile Justice system in their country for the 108 Youths Speaking for Justice.

-This year, Youth Scholars Bhavani and Mindy visited those who had been wrongly accused of crimes in Banteay Meanchey and Siem reap, Cambodia for their school’s Project week (Project week is an outdoor education experience at UWCSEA in Grade 11).
-They were very grateful to have had the help of IBJ in planning and executing the trip.
+Youth volunteers Bhavani and Mindy visited those who had been wrongly accused of crimes in Banteay Meanchey and Siem reap, Cambodia for their school’s Project week.
 While in Cambodia, Bhavani and Mindy taught at an English school that was started by a man who was forced to flee from his own home and family during the Pol Pot regime.

 Bhavani and Mindy greatly enjoyed teaching the young Grade 7 and 8 students.
 They became so close knit that the girls decided to continue mentoring them from Singapore by email.
-This has led on many of the students applying to UWC for scholarships!
+This led to many of the students applying to UWC for scholarships!

-Youth Scholars Bhavani and Mindy also made video stories on the successes of the IBJ lawyers, who fought for their clients’ rights and helped them to gain their dignity back, giving them insight into the unfair treatment of rural Cambodians.
+Bhavani and Mindy also made video stories on the successes of the IBJ lawyers, who fought for their clients’ rights and helped them to regain their dignity, giving them insight into the unfair treatment of rural Cambodians.
 These video stories will be uploaded soon.
 This trip gave Bhavani and Mindy a greater awareness of the Cambodian justice system and an awareness of how privileged they have been to receive an education and to know their own rights.